International Olympiad on Astronomy and Astrophysics

-The International Olympiad on Astronomy and Astrophysics (IOAA) is an annual Astronomy and Astrophysics competition for high school students.
-It is one of the international science olympiads.

-The Olympiad was founded from a dissidence inside the International Astronomy Olympiad, in order to increase the scope of the organization.
+The International Olympiad on Astronomy and Astrophysics (IOAA) is an annual astronomy and astrophysics competition for high school students, aimed to promote the growing interest in astronomy and related STEM subjects.
+It is one of the international science olympiads. and was founded from a dissidence inside the International Astronomy Olympiad, in order to increase the scope of the organization.

-The first IOAA was held in Chiang Mai, Thailand, in November/December 2007.
+The IOAA consists of a theoretical exam, a data analysis exam, and an observational exam.
+A separate team competition is also included, where international teams are formed by randomly selecting members from different countries.
+The results of the team competition do not affect the individual results.